 The Division offers a comprehensive approach to the evaluation and treatment of all adult sleep disorders such as:

-Clinical Services are offered at Brigham and Women’s Hospital, Brigham and Women’s Faulkner Hospital and South Shore Hospital.
-Patient appointments can be made by calling (617) 983-7489 (Brigham and Women’s Faulkner Hospital) or (781) 624-8448 (South Shore Hospital).
+Clinical Services are offered at Brigham and Women’s Faulkner Hospital, Brigham and Women’s Harbor Medical Associates and South Shore Hospital.
+Patient appointments can be made by calling (617) 983-7489 (Brigham and Women’s Faulkner Hospital), (855) 278-8010 (Brigham and Women’s Harbor Medical Associates or (781) 624-8448 (South Shore Hospital).